camus60/terraform-beginner-bootcamp-2023/README.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+### Working with Env Vars

+We can list out all Environment Variables(Env Vars) using the 'env' command

+We can filter specific env vars using grep e.g. 'env | grep AWS_'

+In the terminal we unset using unset e.g 'unset HELLO'

 ### ClickOps

 ### Learn markdown